×

 Translations for foreign audiences

 Videos that use subtitles have the power to reach global audiences.
 Engaging with your content is far easier when the watcher can understand the spoken language and sounds.
-Translation is not involved in closed captioning vs subtitles where foreign language translation is the primary objective.
+Translation is not involved in closed captioning, whereas in subtitling foreign language translation is the primary objective.

 Unusual or heavy accents